AlexShevchenko9999/comp_112_hw3/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

   This plot shows us how often bikes were rented ,on average, each day.
 AS we can see, there are spikes in activity during 08:00 and 18:00.
-This is around the time poepl go to /come back from work, so this makes sense.
+This is around the time people go to /come back from work, so this makes sense.

   9. A bar graph of the events versus day of the week.
 Put day on the y-axis.